 We expect to encounter intense competition from other entities having a business objective similar to ours, including private investors (which may be individuals or investment partnerships), other blank check companies and other entities, domestic and international, competing for the types of businesses we intend to acquire.
 Many of these individuals and entities are well-established and have extensive experience in identifying and effecting, directly or indirectly, acquisitions of companies operating in or providing services to various industries.
 Many of these competitors possess similar or greater technical, human and other resources to ours or more local industry knowledge than we do, and our financial resources will be relatively limited when contrasted with those of many of these competitors.
 While we believe there are numerous target businesses we could potentially acquire with the net proceeds of this offering and the sale of the private placement warrants, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
 This inherent competitive limitation gives others an advantage in pursuing the acquisition of certain target businesses.
-Furthermore, because we are obligated to pay cash for the Class A ordinary shares which our public shareholders redeem in connection with our initial business combination, target companies will be aware that this may reduce the resources available to us for our initial business combination, arget companies will be aware that this may reduce the resources available to our initial business combination.
-If we are unable to complete our initial business combination, our public shareholders may receive only approximately \$10.00 per share on the liquidation of our trust account and our rights and warrants will expire worthless.
-In certain circumstances, our public shareholders may receive less than \$10.00 per share redemption amount received by shareholders may be less than \$10.00 per
+Furthermore, because we are obligated to pay cash for the Class A ordinary shares which our public shareholders redeem in connection with our initial business combination, target companies will be aware that this may reduce the resources available to us for our initial business combination, arget companies will be aware that this may reduce the resources available to our initial business combination, our public shareholders may receive only approximately \$10.00 per share on the liquidation of our trust account and our rights and warrants will expire worthless.
+In certain circumstances, our public shareholders may receive less than \$10.00 per share upon our liquidation.
+See "- If third parties bring claims against us, the proceeds held in the trust account could be reduced and the